JasmineOttawa/RainDropInTheOcean/_posts/2019-03-10-pythonDjango3.md

 ---
 views, reference  https://docs.djangoproject.com/en/2.1/intro/tutorial03/

-Using polls example to show concepts, tags like {% %} are Liquid control flow tags, they are not recognized even if including them in code blocks ``` ```.
-The code with {% %} is skipped here.
+Using polls example to show concepts, tags which conflicts with Liquid control flow tags will be skipped here.

 # 1, Evolve a view
 step1, Follow is an index view, showing the latest 5 questions.  it has design hard-coded in view